GENERAL PROVISIONS – MERCHANT AGREEMENTS

 (iii) Fraudulent or willful misconduct on the part of Merchant in processing a Transaction (as confirmed by commercially reasonable investigatory measures employed or approved by QuikQ) which results in the failure or refusal of a Customer to make payment to QuikQ.

 5.5 Transaction Reporting.
-QuikQ shall report all Transactions at all Merchant Locations within one (1) Business Day of the Transaction by providing a file containing the data fields set forth in Exhibit A to the Merchant Agreement to the extent such data fields are available for the applicable Transaction.
+QuikQ shall report all Transactions at all Merchant Locations within one (1) Business Day of the Transaction by providing a file containing the data fields set forth in Exhibit A to these General Provisions to the extent such data fields are available for the applicable Transaction.
 The manner of delivery for such reporting shall be as set forth in Exhibit A.